RanaSanga85/Handling-Missing-Values/README.md

 #### 1.Mean, Median, Mode Imputation:
 <li>Mean Imputation: Replace missing values with the mean of the observed values.
 Suitable for numerical data.
 <li>Median Imputation: Replace missing values with the median of the observed values.
 More robust to outliers than mean imputation.
 <li>Mode Imputation: Replace missing values with the most frequent value (mode).
-Useful for categorical data.</li>
+Useful for categorical data.

 #### 2.Random Sample Imputation:
 Replace missing values with random samples drawn from the observed values.
 This can add variability and preserve the distribution of the data.

 #### 3.Capturing NaN Values with New Features:
 Create a new binary feature indicating whether the original value was missing.
 This helps preserve information about missingness.

 #### 4.End of Distribution Imputation:
 Replace missing values with a value at the end of the distribution, such as a very high or very low value.
 This is useful for detecting the impact of extreme values.